ssnepenthe/metis/README.md

 } );
 ```

-Once again, you can override individual args by passing an array as the second parameter:
+The Taxonomy class also accepts and array of args and plural label as the optional second and third parameter:

 ```php
 use SSNepenthe\Metis\PostType;